 How to book Bonsai Dinner Cruise on Saigon River?

 The booking process is simple.
-You can book the cruise directly on Bonsai website or via Klook.
+You can book the cruise on Klook.

-If you’re in Saigon and have a free evening, make sure to check out Bonsai Cruises for a memorable evening on Saigon river.
+If you’re in Saigon and have a free evening, make sure to check out Bonsai cruise for a memorable evening on the Saigon River.

 With great performance and tasty dishes, Bonsai Cruise offers an unforgettable dining experience on Saigon River.